NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 find matches among images.
 A solution to this is discussed in :numref:`sfs-lola-comparison`, and it amounts to bridging the gap between images with dis-similar illumination with more images of intermediate illumination.

-It is suggested that these images be sorted by Sun azimuth angle (see :numref:`sfs-lola-dem`), then they should be mapprojected, and visual inspection be used to verify that the illumination is changing gradually.
-The bundle adjustment program should be invoked with the images sorted this way.
+It is strongly suggested that, when doing bundle adjustment, the images should be specified in the order given by Sun azimuth angle (see :numref:`sfs-lola-dem`).
+The images should also be mapprojected and visualized (in the same order), to verify that the illumination is changing gradually.

 To make bundle adjustment and stereo faster, we first crop the images, such as shown below (the crop parameters can be determined via